-QMS is important because, while change is certain, the impact of change is not.
+QMS is important because while change is certain, the impact of change is not.
 A QMS framework recognizes failures as opportunities for improvement.
 Documenting procedures across functional areas is the first step to management oversight of change.
-Organizations that routinely respond to change are able to continuously improve quality.
+Organizations that routinely respond to change are able to continuously improve quality control.

-The international specification for QMS, ISO 9001, begins with documentation so that operational teams can review expectations against requirements and continuously evaluate them for improvements.
+The international specification for QMS by the International Organization for Standardization, ISO 9001, begins with international standard documentation so that operational teams can review expectations against quality objectives and requirements and continuously evaluate them for improvements.
 In organizations, mistakes and errors are usually a symptom of an underlying process problem.
-QMS refocuses a team on quality using a process that can be managed.
+QMS and ISO standards refocuses a team on quality using a methodology that can be managed in quantifiable metrics.

-This QMS approach documents design controls and risk management to give organizations an inherent resilience.
+This QMS approach documents design controls and risk management to give organizations an inherent resilience and a better ability to meet their quality goals.
 Risks created through product and staffing changes can be better managed because the collaborative approach documents changes and ensures training along the way.
 Individual contributors and managers enjoy new opportunities for advancement as innovations are adopted and implementers are recognized.

 You may come to QMS to comply with regulations, but you’ll stay for the competitive advantage.
-Many organizations start focusing on QMS systems because regulatory agencies or customer RFPs require it.
-For some businesses, the process benefits may be enough to justify investment in QMS software.
+Many organizations start focusing on QMS systems because regulatory agencies, top management or customer RFPs require it.
+For some businesses, the process benefits may be enough to justify investment in systems for quality improvement.

 In the development of medical devices for example, the leading edge of innovation can require the collaboration of a cross-functional team of experts in technology, medicine, and other fields.
 Working in a QMS framework can speed collaboration on product development and simplify regulatory compliance.
 When regulatory approvals are required and delays are costly, alignment with requirements can be crucial to timely approvals.

 Failures and errors happen naturally.
-Left to fester, they become an opportunity for the competition.
+Left to fester, they become an opportunity for the competition to swoop in and meet customer expectations faster.
 As companies integrate their corporate policies and procedures to comply with QMS criteria, management teams start to appreciate the broader competitive advantages.
 At an executive level, the approach creates a framework for how business operations work and how they will respond to errors and changes.

 How Companies Use QMS Software

 The advent of QMS software introduced a means for quality management systems to escape the documentation room and reach into the daily functions of customer-centered companies.
-QMS software can track tasks and changes, manage compliance and training, and alert executives of issues that arise affecting manufacturing, delivery, and support of products and services.
+QMS software can allow a greater customer focus, track tasks and changes, manage document control, compliance and training, and alert executives of issues that arise affecting manufacturing, delivery, and support of products and services.

-When errors occur, a structure provides the framework for process re-evaluation and improvement.
-By documenting expectations and deliverables for key processes, a baseline can be re-evaluated and corrective action defined.
+When errors occur, an effective quality management structure provides the framework for process re-evaluation and improvement.
+By documenting business processes, expectations and deliverables for key processes, a baseline can be re-evaluated and corrective action defined.
 This sets up procedures for a range of tools from Corrective Action/Preventative Action (CAPAs) to Device Master Records (DMRs) so that subtle changes in procedures can directly affect quality and safety.

 With a process approach and a structure for continual improvement, customers can be assured that the design controls and management tools are in place to keep the focus on delivering products with the quality customers demand.